rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 "A truck belonging to a gypo logger backed into position for unloading his trailer riding piggyback on the truck.
-The driver jumped out of his truck and went up to Dad shouting, ‘Get that kid out of here; he’s not loading my truck\!’
+The driver jumped out of his truck and went up to Dad shouting, â€˜Get that kid out of here; heâ€™s not loading my truck\!â€™

-"Dad told him while pointing down the road, ‘My son stays and loads your truck or else you can get out of here\!’
-Jack and Evelyn had always supported their sons’ endeavors.
+"Dad told him while pointing down the road, â€˜My son stays and loads your truck or else you can get out of here\!â€™ Jack and Evelyn had always supported their sonsâ€™ endeavors.

 "Angry, the man jumped into the cab of his truck and drove away empty in a cloud of dust," Jim discloses.
 "The next driver was a truck driver